 Ofgem has confirmed the energy price cap will fall to £1,641 for a typical household from April 2026, a modest but welcome reduction after several years of elevated prices.
 That relief may be short-lived.
-The US and Israeli strikes on Iran that began in late February sent wholesale gas prices sharply higher, and forecasters who were previously expecting July’s cap to hold roughly flat have revised their estimates significantly upward.
-The July cap will be confirmed by Ofgem on 27 May, and what happens to wholesale prices between now and mid-May will largely determine whether households face a meaningful increase from the summer.
+The US and Israeli strikes on Iran that began in late February sent wholesale gas prices sharply higher, and the situation has worsened considerably since.
+UK gas prices are now up around 70% over the past month.
+Qatar has declared force majeure on its LNG exports after Iranian strikes on Ras Laffan, removing around 20% of global LNG supply from the market.
+The OBR has warned the conflict could add 1% to UK inflation this year.
+Forecasters who were previously expecting July’s cap to hold roughly flat have revised their estimates significantly upward, with Cornwall Insight now forecasting a £332 rise from April, and Stifel warning of a worst-case £2,500 scenario if the conflict is prolonged.

-Whether energy bills rise substantially in July depends heavily on how long the current market disruption continues.
-What is not uncertain is that UK households remain exposed to international wholesale price movements in a way that has not changed since the 2021 energy crisis, and the most effective response to that exposure is reducing how much gas your home actually uses.
+Whether energy bills rise substantially in July depends on how long the current disruption continues.
+What is not uncertain is that UK households remain exposed to international wholesale price movements, and the most effective response to that exposure is reducing how much gas your home actually uses.
+If you want to understand what is driving your heating costs and where to start, the house cold diagnostic helps identify whether your home has underlying efficiency problems worth addressing before July.

 What has happened to wholesale prices and why it matters for UK bills

 Before the conflict began, Cornwall Insight, the most closely watched independent forecaster of the price cap, expected July’s cap to hold almost flat at around £1,645.
-Their revised forecast following the Iran strikes puts July at £1,801, an increase of around £160 over the April level.
-EDF and Sainsbury’s Energy are forecasting a larger rise to around £1,913.
-The range between forecasters reflects genuine uncertainty about how long wholesale prices will stay elevated, but all of the credible forecasters are now pointing in the same direction.
+Their latest revised forecast, updated on 20 March, puts July at £1,973 — an increase of £332 or 20% over the April level, up from £1,827 the week before.
+EDF are forecasting a rise to £1,858.
+Financial firm Stifel has warned that a prolonged conflict could push average household bills to £2,500 per year.
+The range between forecasters reflects genuine uncertainty about how long wholesale prices will stay elevated, but all credible forecasters are pointing in the same direction.

 Your July Bill Impact Calculator